duckdb/duckdb-web/docs/sql/functions/window_functions.md

 Framing specifies a set of rows relative to each row where the function is evaluated.
 The distance from the current row is given as an expression either `PRECEDING` or `FOLLOWING` the current row.
-This distance can either be specified as an integral number of `ROWS` or as a `RANGE` delta expression from the value of the ordering expression.
+This distance can either be specified as an integral number of `ROWS` or as a `RANGE` delta expression.
 For a `RANGE` specification, there must  be only one ordering expression, and it has to support addition and subtraction (i.e., numbers or `INTERVAL`s).
-The default values for frames are from `UNBOUNDED PRECEDING` to `CURRENT ROW`.
+The default frame is from `UNBOUNDED PRECEDING` to `UNBOUNDED FOLLOWING` for all window functions, except it is `UNBOUNDED PRECEDING` to `CURRENT ROW` when an `ORDER BY` clause is present.
+If the `OVER` specification contains an `ORDER BY` clause or from `UNBOUNDED PRECEDING TO UNBOUNDED FOLLOWING` otherwise.
 It is invalid for a frame to start after it ends.
 Using the [`EXCLUDE` clause](#exclude-clause), rows around the current row can be excluded from the frame.